miyurusankalpa/miyurublog/content/blog/cw-alarms-using-tfcdk-1/index.md

 In the next post, let's look at how to create multiple alarms easily and dynamically.

-> 💉 Find the part 2 of the article here. https://blog.miyuru.lk/cw-alarms-using-tfcdk-2/
+> 💉 Find part 2 of the article here. https://blog.miyuru.lk/cw-alarms-using-tfcdk-2/